 You can watch C-Span live without cable with one of these streaming services: AT&T TV Now.
 In this article, we’ll help you decide which option is best for you.
-Let’s get started.Keep reading to get the details about watching C-Span live, or click the banner below to use our Cord-Cutter Express tool.
+Let’s get started.Keep reading to get the details about watching C-Span live in 2019, or click the banner below to use our Cord-Cutter Express tool.
 Just answer a few quick questions and we'll match you to the perfect streaming service, taking into account all of your watching preferences.

 We’ll match you to the best live TV streaming service in under 5 minutes.Start Now